Big Read (German)

-The Big Read initiative was launched in Germany by the public television broadcaster ZDF in 2004, under the name "Das große Lesen".
+The Big Read initiative was launched in Germany by the public television broadcaster ZDF in 2004, under the name "Das große Lesen", with the support of the Börsenverein des Deutschen Buchhandels and Stiftung Lesen.
 Based on the BBC version of Big Read, it was designed as a game show to determine the top 50 books read and liked by the German people.